Ryzen: Background

 Also of note is the release of AMD's Bulldozer microarchitecture in 2011, which, despite being a ground up CPU design like Zen, had been designed and optimized for parallel computing above all else, leading to starkly inferior real-world performance in any workload that was not highly multi-threaded, which was still the case for the vast majority at that time.
 This caused it to be woefully uncompetitive in essentially every area outside of raw multi-thread performance and its use in low power APUs with integrated Radeon graphics.
 Despite a die shrink and several revisions of the Bulldozer architecture, performance and power efficiency failed to catch up with Intel's competing products.
 Consequently, all of this forced AMD to completely abandon the entire high-end CPU market (including desktop, laptops, and server/enterprise) until Ryzen's release in 2017.

 Ryzen is the consumer-level implementation of the newer Zen microarchitecture, a complete redesign that marked the return of AMD to the high-end central processing unit (CPU) market, offering a product range capable of competing with Intel.
 Having more processing cores, Ryzen processors offer greater multi-threaded performance at the same price point relative to Intel's Core processors.
 The Zen architecture delivers more than 52% improvement in instructions per cycle (clock) over the prior-generation Bulldozer AMD core, without raising electrical power use.
-The changes to the instruction set architecture also adds binary-code compatibility to AMD's CPU.

-Since the release of Ryzen, AMD's CPU market share has increased while Intel's appears to have stagnated and/or regressed.
+Since the release of Ryzen, AMD's CPU market share has increased while Intel's appears to have stagnated or regressed.